khuynh92/32-combining-reducers/README.md

 To use the app, Click on Dashboard.
 Fill in the form with a Category, and Budget(numbers only).
 Upon submit, you will be displayed a list of created categories.
 To remove categories, simply click on the red x next to the title.

 To Enter Category edit mode, `double click` a category.
 A new form will appear where you can change the contents of the category.
 Hit `update` to change the contents, or revert back to the old content with `cancel`

+To add an Expense to a Category, click the green + button and fill out the form.

+To edit an Expense, double click on the expense you want to edit.
+Submit to change the expense, or cancel to revert to the previous state.